-As the 10th leading cause of death in the United States and the second leading cause of death (after accidents) for people aged 10 to 34, suicide is a serious public health problem.
+As the second leading cause of death (after accidents) for people aged 10 to 34, suicide is a serious public health problem.

-In 2019 in the United States, over 47,000 people died by suicide and the rate of suicide has increased every year since 2006.
-An estimated 1.3 million adults attempt suicide each year, according to the Centers for Disease Control and Prevention (CDC).
+In 2020 in the United States, over 45,000 people died by suicide.
+An estimated 1.4 million adults attempt suicide each year, according to the Centers for Disease Control and Prevention (CDC).
 More than one in five people who died by suicide had expressed their suicide intent.

 Men are more than three times more likely than women to take their lives.
 Firearms are the most common method of suicide (used in about half of all suicides).